 07 of 08

 No matter how many other pieces you have in place, the fact is that an entryway is only as good as it's rug.
 We all want rugs that look good, and show some personality when we walk into our homes.
 However, for this high traffic area durability is just as important as style; so this might not be the place for your favorite, fragile antique.
 You will need to look for a rug that is able to stand up to the elements and people using them to get the elements off of their boots.
 The rug will need to be easy to clean, with good traction to avoid slips.
 I would recommend this wool rug from Studio Matsalla as a stylish option for your entryway.
 A wool rug it is always a good choice as it reduces noise, and naturally resists dirt.Continue to 8 of 8 below.

 08 of 08

-Every space in the home could benefit from a basket, and nowhere is this more true than in the entryway.
+Every space in the home could benefit from a basket, and nowhere is this truer than in the entryway.
 Use floor baskets as catch-alls for accessories like umbrellas, gloves, and tote bags.
 And whenever guests come over, and somehow there just aren’t enough hooks or spaces on the wall, an extra basket will always come in handy.
-Check out the Floor Cobra Basket from CB2; this stylish piece will blend in nicely into any number of interiors, and it can hold a lot of items.
+Check out the Floor Cobra Basket from CB2; this stylish piece will blend in nicely with any number of interiors, and it can hold a lot of items.